To Kill a Tiger

 One-Liner and Two-Liner

-In To Kill a Tiger, Ranjit, a farmer in Jharkhand, India, takes on the fight of his life when he demands justice for his 13-year-old daughter, the victim of a brutal gang rape.
+In To Kill a Tiger, Ranjit, a farmer in Jharkhand, India, takes on the fight of his life when he demands justice for his 13-year-old daughter, the survivor of sexual assault.
 In India, where a rape is reported every 20 minutes and conviction rates are less than 30 percent, Ranjit’s decision to support his daughter is virtually unheard of, and his journey unprecedented.

-On the night of a family wedding in a village in India, Ranjit’s 13-year-old daughter is dragged into the woods and gang raped by three men.
-Ranjit takes on the fight of his life when he demands the accused be brought to justice.
-With tremendous access to all facets of the story, To Kill a Tiger charts the emotional journey of an ordinary man thrown into extraordinary circumstances—a father whose love for his daughter forces a social reckoning that will reverberate for years to come.
+On the night of a family wedding in a village in India, Ranjit’s 13-year-old daughter is abducted and sexually assaulted by three men.
+Ranjit takes on the fight of his life when he demands the men be brought to justice.
+With tremendous access to all facets of this story, To Kill a Tiger charts the emotional journey of an ordinary man thrown into extraordinary circumstances—a father whose love for his daughter forces a social reckoning that will reverberate for years to come.

 Long Synopsis

 In a small village in Jharkhand, India, Ranjit wakes up to find that his 13-year-old daughter has not returned home from a family wedding.
 Calls are made, a search ensues, and a few hours later, she’s found stumbling home.
-After having been dragged into the woods, she was raped by three men, all of whom are known to the family.
+After being dragged into the woods she was sexually assaulted by three men, all of whom are known to the family.
 Ranjit and his wife go to the police, and the men are arrested.

 But the family’s relief is short-lived when the villagers and their leaders launch a sustained campaign to force Ranjit to drop the charges.
 They demand the girl marry one of her rapists—a tried and true community solution.
 This, they feel, is the only way to restore her honour and that of the community.
 Ranjit defies their edict and embarks on a perilous journey, navigating both the labyrinth of India’s courts and the rising dangers in his village.

-A cinematic, story-driven documentary, To Kill a Tiger follows Ranjit’s uphill battle to find justice for his child.
+A cinematic, David and Goliath story, To Kill a Tiger follows Ranjit’s uphill battle to find justice for his child.
 In India, where a rape is reported every 20 minutes and conviction rates are less than 30 percent, Ranjit’s decision to support his daughter is virtually unheard of, and his journey unprecedented.

 His stand piques the interest of the Srijan Foundation, an NGO working to sensitize men and boys on women’s rights.
 They look to Ranjit as a poster boy for their work and an inspiration to other men.